 More students and workers are preparing for success, competition in high-demand careers

-Fairfax, Virginia, January 16, 2014—Today the National Institute for Metalworking Skills (NIMS), the metalworking industry’s premier standards and workforce certification body, announced that it awarded a record number of credentials last year to individuals seeking to enter into or advance in jobs in the industry.
-In 2013, NIMS issued 13,888 industry-recognized credentials, representing a 58.8% increase from 2012.
+Fairfax, Virginia, January 20, 2014—Today, the National Institute for Metalworking Skills (NIMS), the metalworking industry’s premier standards and skill certification body, announced that it awarded a record number of credentials last year to individuals seeking to enter into or advance in jobs in the industry.
+In 2014, NIMS issued 18,947 industry-recognized credentials, representing a 36% increase from 2013.

 More than 6,000 metalworking companies and major industry trade associations have invested more than $7.5 million in private funds to develop NIMS standards and credentials that prepare and advance the industry’s workforce, and continue to upgrade and maintain the standards as the industry changes.

 “The precision manufacturing industry is constantly evolving, becoming more complex, technology-driven and innovative,” said Greg Chambers, Director of Compliance, Oberg Industries, Inc. and chairman of the board, NIMS.“NIMS ensures that companies, workers, and students keep up with changing industry standards and job requirements and that training programs equip individuals with the knowledge, skills and abilities they need to succeed in in-demand jobs.”